coreBOS/coreBOSDocumentation/user/pages/03.getting-started/02.installation/item.md

 > I installed in windows but the Popup screen is empty.

 XAMMP configures your PHP to load files only from a couple of directories.
-By default it does not look for files in the current directory which is something that coreBOS depends upon.
+By default, it does not look for files in the current directory which is something that coreBOS depends upon.
 You must edit your php.ini file, look for the include_path directive and add the current directory.
 Something like this;

 `include_path = ".;C:\php\pear;C:\wamp\www"`

-What I usually do when I have to install on windows is edit config.inc.php and add this line towards the end:
+What I usually do when I have to install on Windows is edit config.inc.php and add this line towards the end:

 `echo get_include_path();`